enthought/mayavi/docs/README.txt

  * Support for traits_.
  * Elementary pickle support.
  * Pythonic feel.
- * Handles Numeric/numarray/scipy arrays/Python lists transparently.
+ * Handles numpy arrays/Python lists transparently.
  * Support for a pipeline browser, `ivtk` and a high-level `mlab` like module.
  * Envisage plugins for a tvtk scene and the pipeline browser.